yfyuan01/MQR/README.md

 The image files (anno_images) can be found in [link](https://drive.google.com/file/d/14TJZORiFtvp7m3xbTpktA-u5fpx78UkT/view?usp=sharing).

 The textual files (McQR_data) can be found in [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing).

+All the image features can also be downloaded via [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing)

 The original dataset file with image annotations can be found in [link]().